h2oai/steam/docs/UserManagement.rst

 User Management Example
 -----------------------

 The following example creates sample roles, workgroups, and users using the CLI.
-Refer to the **CLI Command Reference Appendix** in the *Steam User Guide* for information about all of the commands available in the CLI.
+Refer to the `CLI Command Reference <CLIAppendix.html>`__  for information about all of the commands available in the CLI.

 1. Log in as the Steam superuser on the machine that is running Steam.